micro-ROS/micro-ROS.github.io/_docs/overview/fiware_interoperability/index.md

 ## SOSS-FIWARE system handle

 The [FIWARE System Handle](https://github.com/eProsima/SOSS-FIWARE/tree/feature/xtypes-support) allows bringing information from and to FIWARE's Context Broker into the SOSS world.
-This [System Handle](https://soss.docs.eprosima.com/en/latest/sh_creation.html) is configured and launched the same way as any SOSS System Handle.
+This [System Handle](https://soss.docs.eprosima.com/en/latest/sh_creation.html) is configured and launched in the same way as any SOSS System Handle.

-Besides the standard information included in any System Handle's configuration (such as system's name and type, which would be fiware for this specific System Handle), in the case of the FIWARE System Handle users must specify two extra YAML key-value pairs, which are the host's IP and port in which this System Handle will try to connect to an instance of FIWARE's Orion Context Broker.
+Besides the standard information included in any System Handle's configuration (such as system's name and type, which would be `fiware` for this specific System Handle), in the case of the FIWARE System Handle users must specify two extra YAML key-value pairs, which are the host's IP and port in which this System Handle will try to connect to an instance of FIWARE's Orion Context Broker.

 Regarding more specific details about the implementation, FIWARE does not allow certain characters in its entities names.
 For this reason, if a type defined in the topics section of the configuration file has in its name a /, the FIWARE System Handle will map that character into two underscores.
 This is something important to notice when connecting to ROS2, because in ROS2 most of the types have a / in their names.
 To deal with this issue, using SOSS [remapping](https://soss.docs.eprosima.com/en/latest/yaml_config.html?highlight=remap#remapping) capabilities come in handy.

+Of course, given that micro-ROS applications act as a bridge between microcontrollers and the ROS 2 dataspace (using the micro-ROS Agent), FIROS2 should take care of communicating FIWARE's Context Broker with ROS 2.
+This is exactly the situation reflected in the use case that is explained below.

 ## FIROS2 use case: connecting FIWARE with ROS 2